kukuu/digital-twin-P-V-4/README.md

 ### Digital Twin (V4)

-The primary objective of **Nut Cracker** is to leverage emerging, cutting-edge technologies, including Artificial Intelligence (AI) and Machine Learning (ML), to streamline the transaction process involving data generation, processing, and transformation.
+The primary objective of **Nut Cracker** is to leverage emerging, cutting-edge technologies, including Artificial Intelligence (AI) and Machine Learning (ML), to streamline the transaction process involving data generation, processing, and transformation - ETL.
 This process focuses on real-time data sourced from distributed and disparate networks and systems.
 Key functionalities include:

 Predictive Analysis: Utilizing AI to identify patterns, trends, and anomalies such as spikes, valleys, and boundaries, enabling predictive maintenance and detecting outliers or tampered data.